PushkraJ99/SpideyX/README.md

                 [input]:

-                  -site,  --site          : target url for spideyX to crawl -sties, --sites         : target urls for spideyX to crawl stdin/stdout            : target urls for spideyX using stdin
+                  -site,  --site          : target url for spideyX to crawl -sites, --sites         : target urls for spideyX to crawl stdin/stdout            : target urls for spideyX using stdin

                 [configurations]: